SimonPadbury/baselayer-3/_src/buttons.md

   </p>
 </form>

+If you have some text in a button with `rounded-pill` (i.e. not a single character or icon), the rounded ends will be too close to the text (as in the example above).
+So, add some inline paddingusing one of the `px-*` utilities, depending on how much you need.

+Button with `rounded-pill px-2`: <button class="rounded-pill px-2" type="button">Button</button>

 ## Button sizes

 Buttons (including the `btn` utility) and form inputs will resize according to the font-size of the block that they are inside.

+In baselayer, button min-width, min-height, and padding are all set in ems, so that they scale according to the text size.

 You can also use the typographic size classes `t-sm` and `t-lg` on the buttons or inputs to modify buttons directly.
 You will still need to use these if the internal character is replaced by an SVG icon.
 You will also want to change the `width=""` and the `height=""` directly.